bhaylav/xblock-drag-and-drop-v2-1/README.md

 **Note:** As of 2016-08-04, XBlock translation feature was (partially?) broken, so switching to other locale did not cause Drag and Drop v2 to be fully translated - only some strings that happen to exist in edx-platform translation files are translated.
-This is a bug on edx-platform side.
+There's an ongoing effort to fix this problem: https://openedx.atlassian.net/browse/WL-230.

 Building fake "Esperanto" translation
 -------------------------------------

-AS previously said, this fake translation mainly exists for testing reasons.
+As previously said, this fake translation mainly exists for testing reasons.
 For edX platform it is built using Dummy translator from edX i18n-tools.
 Luckily, it is possible to use "translation" generation feature without the rest of i18n-tools.